qdrant/landing_page/qdrant-landing/content/blog/insight-generation-platform-for-lifescience-corporation-hooman-sedghamiz-vector-space-talks-014.md

   - Retrieval Augmented Generation
   - Insight Generation Platform
 ---
 > *"There is this really great vector db comparison that came out recently.
 I saw there are like maybe more than 40 vector stores in 2024.
-When we started back in 2023 was only a few.
+When we started back in 2023, there were only a few.
 What I see, which is really lacking in this pipeline of retrieval augmented generation is major innovation around data pipeline.”*\
 -- Hooman Sedghamiz
 >